jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

 ### 54 Delegations
 (1) Auckland Transport may delegate to a committee or an employee of Auckland Transport, or to the Auckland Council, any of its responsibilities, duties, functions, and powers except—
-  (a) the power to approve or adopt any policy, plan, or programme that it is required to consult on using the special consultative procedure (for example, the regional land transport programme under the Land Transport Management Act 2003 and the regional public transport plan under the Public Transport Management Act 2008); and
+  (a) the power to approve or adopt any policy or programme that it is required to consult on using the special consultative procedure; and
+  (ab) the power to approve or adopt a regional land transport plan or a regional public transport plan under the Land Transport Management Act 2003; and
   (b) the power to make a bylaw under any enactment referred to in section 46(1); and (c) the power to borrow money or purchase or dispose of any assets of Auckland Transport; and (d) any duty to appoint a chief executive officer.